Finistere/dependency_manager/README.rst

       a good chance you can implement it yourself quickly.
     - scope support
 - Maintainability
     - The different kinds of dependencies are designed to be easy to track back.
-Finding where a dependency is defined is easy.
+Finding where and how a dependency is defined is easy.
     - Overriding dependencies (duplicates) and injecting twice will raise an exception.
     - Dependencies can be frozen, which blocks any new definitions.